 Both in Virginia and New England the colonists soon began to exercise a certain autonomy.
 In 1619 Gov. George Yeardley brought out to Jamestown a new plan of government and a momentous step forward was taken.
 A two-part legislature was created, one part consisting of the governor and his council, named by the company in England, and the other a house made up of two burgesses from each settlement.
 It was to legislate upon Virginian home affairs, subject to the approval of the governor and the company.
 During the summer the first true legislature in continental America met in the log church in Jamestown.
 A little later the Pilgrims, before leaving their ship, adopted the Mayflower Compact.
 It was not a form of government but an agreement that they would live together in orderly fashion under civil officers of their own selection.
 On board the ship, John Carver was chosen governor, soon to be succeeded by William Bradford.
 As soon as they had begun housing themselves, the Plymouth settlers met and consulted upon laws both for their civil and military government resulting in the first New England town meeting.

 However, a colony of sturdier individualism, with a bolder degree of self-government, was soon to be established.
 In the years 1630–42 the “Great Migration” of the Puritans from England to America occurred.
 These believers in a church purged of old forms and abuses, and a society purified of gross evils, were unhappy under King Charles I, who in 1629 dissolved Parliament for 11 years, and under Archbishop William Laud, who declared war upon them.
 Two men, John Endecott, who led a body of settlers to Salem, Massachusetts, and John Winthrop, a country squire of great energy, showed special leadership.
 The crown in 1629 gave a charter to the Massachusetts Bay Company.
-The Puritans quickly obtained control of it, and Winthrop as governor persuaded the members to decide in favour of transporting company, charter, and a large assemblage of colonists all together to Boston, Massachusetts.
-At once new groups migrated to this colony of Massachusetts Bay, with Boston as its centre.
+The Puritans quickly obtained control of it, and Winthrop as governor persuaded the members to decide in favor of transporting company, charter, and a large assemblage of colonists all together to Boston, Massachusetts.
+At once new groups migrated to this colony of Massachusetts Bay, with Boston as its center.
 Careful estimates show that by 1641, 300 ships had carried 20,000 settlers to America.
 This was an almost purely English migration, which included a few aristocrats and many university graduates.
 Religious zeal animated most of the migrants.

 The result was the erection of a church state which fell far short of democracy but cherished a passion for liberty and self-government.
 Each town of Massachusetts Bay had its own church, minister, and town government and was an independent Congregational community.
 Voting rights were limited to church members, and the ministers exercised a powerful authority in civil affairs.
 From an early date the voting freemen elected deputies to sit in the general court, or legislature, where they, the governor, and a small body of his assistants made laws and levied taxes.
 Thus a self-sufficient commonwealth of oligarchical type sprang into being.
 Governor Winthrop and others declared that it had absolute powers of self-government under the crown and owed no allegiance or deference to the English Parliament.
 The dominance of the clergy, however, and the narrowness and harshness of their government aroused great discontent.